joydeep2001/visualCompiler/README.md

 # Visual Compiler (Under Development)

 This project is about to create a interactive code simulator.
-It will help the students how programs runs under the hood.
-For each statement executation what updates in memory etc.
+It will help the learners to understand how programs runs under the hood.
+Like for each statement executation what is changed in the memory or what is inside the call stack etc.

 ## Steps to run the code